c-sprinks/c-sprinks/README.md

 Hey, I'm Sprinkles!
-Welcome to my corner of the internet where I'm juggling life, love, and learning new tech tricks.
+Welcome to my corner of the internet where I'm juggling life, family, and learning new tech tricks.

 About Me
 Husband, Father, Son: My heart's at home with my family, but my brain's always wandering.